geotagx/geotagx-project-somalia-animal-identification/long_description.md

 ### How does it work?
 You will be presented with an image from drought in Somalia and asked a series of questions about what you see in the photo.

-You can **[take the tutorial](http://geotagx.org/project/animals_tutorial/newtask)** before starting so you know what to look for.

 **Don't worry if you are not sure about your answer**, each photo is presented to at least 30 people and the final answers are taken from the majority response.

 **If you can't see what is in the photo** select "I DON'T KNOW" - this is a good answer!

 **Don't worry if several photos seem irrelevant**, sometimes you might click through several photos before finding one you can analyse.
 The same photos are presented in multiple projects on topics such as agriculture, soil and water.
 While a photo may not be relevant for this analysis, it may be relevant to another.